Spaceless007/SEXP-Parser/README.md

 4.1 Write comments and documentation
 5. Make sure everything is good, git, doc, code, etc.

+During my research on S-Expressions, I read that these expressions are like trees, so I thought about implementing a tree.
+Thing is, the more I thought about it, the more it seemed overkill.
+Trees are usefull when we want to search en element, when we want to reorganise the tree, to remove certain elements, and many other features.
+Since this project doesn't use these features, it is not necessary to implement a tree for the parser.

 # How to improve the parser

 # Conclusion